- Home

 About the Program

 In addition to full-time professional firefighting personnel, Central Fire District also utilizes a staff of Paid Call Firefighters on an as-needed basis to increase and supplement staffing when community needs require.
-Paid Call Firefighters work under the leadership of full-time professional firefighting personnel and receive on-going training to meet and maintain established minimum standards of physical fitness, personal discipline, training and emergency response.
+Paid Call Firefighters work under the leadership of full-time professional firefighting personnel and receive on-going training to meet and maintain established minimum standards of physical fitness, personal discipline, training, and emergency response.

 Accepting an appointment as a Paid Call Firefighter is the acceptance of responsibility to serve as a Firefighter of the Fire District and expresses a commitment to meet and maintain the minimum standards required by any Firefighter serving in the State of California.

-Paid Call Firefighters provide fire protection, emergency medical service, hazardous materials responses and other services to the communities of Capitola, Live Oak, Soquel, Aptos, Rio Del Mar and La Selva Beach.
+Paid Call Firefighters provide fire protection, emergency medical service, hazardous materials responses and other services to the communities of Capitola, Live Oak, Soquel, Aptos, Rio Del Mar, and La Selva Beach.
 Each individual should take pride in the services they provide to their community and should strive to perform at the highest level of proficiency and professionalism.

 Abilities, Education & Minimum Requirements

-Effective communication skills, situational awareness of personal safety and the safety of others, and professionalism both on and off the job, are requirements of individuals who seek any level of employment with Central Fire Protection District, including Paid Call Firefighters.
+Effective communication skills, situational awareness of personal safety and the safety of others, and professionalism both on and off the job, are requirements of individuals who seek any level of employment with Central Fire District, including Paid Call Firefighters.
 Candidates applying for the District’s Paid Call Firefighter Program must meet additional minimum requirements, including:

 - Must be 18 years of age or older.